kristithrasher/-Credit_Rish_Analysis/README.md

  ![SMOTEEN](https://user-images.githubusercontent.com/94208810/158230460-ea169493-a5a8-4e79-a4e3-95a0ff230bbd.png)

-I used Ensemble Classifiers to Predict Credit Risk
+I used Ensemble Classifiers to predict credit risk because it creates a machine learning model that is capable of performing better than individually by using multiple models together.
+THis will help improve the accuracy and robustness as well as decrecrease the variance of the model and increase the overall perfomance of the model.
+The final prediction is based on accumulated predictions from each algorithm.

 Trained and compared two different ensemble classifiers

-* Balanced Random Forest Classifier
+* Balanced Random Forest Classifier it randomly under samples each bootstrap sample to balance it.

 ![BalancedRandomForestClassifier](https://user-images.githubusercontent.com/94208810/158257219-89def98d-4cec-4ef2-9a99-35dc8e4e1fca.png)

-* Easy Ensemble Classifier
+* Easy Ensemble Classifier balances data by randomly under sampling.

 ![EasyEnsembleClassifier](https://user-images.githubusercontent.com/94208810/158257274-53f4e88b-e494-4a51-860f-f19d2d8d05d0.png)